bodergob373/Electric-Doohickey/JOURNAL.md

-# July 4th: Research 2
+# July 4th: Research 4
 Found crimp terminals for connecting the motor to the motor controller.
+I started researching what BMS I need.
+Only one voltage-sensing lead is needed per parallel group, so I would need a 10S BMS that can handle high amps.
+Many people use Orion BMS, but they're $400-$800.
+I spent a while lookimg for BMS units on Aliexpress and couldn't find many.
+I also wasn't completely sure whether I actually need only one for the whole battery pack or one per series string.
+The only one I found that might work could be an ANT BMS.

 **Total time spent: 5h**

+# July 5th: Research 5
+I realized that the Nissan Leaf modules each have 4 cells in a 2S2P configuration, so a 10S BMS wouldn't even work well.
+I also found out that the mysterious third terminal between the positive and negative terminals is due to the 2S and is required for voltage sensing.
+So instead, I will need a 20S BMS.
+I searched Aliexpress again and found a company that has many different BMS units and found a 25S split-port BMS.
+I went back to Aliexpress and searched for the same model and found a slightly cheaper one.
+Split-port BMS units require outside charge, discharge, and pre-charge contactors.
+I found a 500A contactor.

+**Total time spent: 4h**

-# July 6th: Research 4
+# July 6th: Research 6
-Apparently, another motor controller from the same company is both better and $60 cheaper than the one I already found.
+Apparently, another motor controller from the same company is both better and $60 cheaper than the one I already found, so I will use that.
+The pre-charge contactor does not need to handle as much current, so I found a smaller and cheaper contactor.
+The 500A contactors I found disappeared so I will use ones that the BMS seller also has.
+The wiring diagram in the BMS manual also shows that a pre-charge resitor is needed.
+I calculated the required resistance and found a chassis-mount resistor that can handle the current.
+I also calculated the cross-sectional area of copper I need for the bus bars on the positive and negative terminals.
+The bus bars for the voltage-sensing terminals only need to be cheap and wide enough to bolt onto the terminals.
+I was able to find enough copper at good sizes for a decent price.
+Then, I found M4 and M6 brass bolts and screws for the battery terminals.
+For wiring, I found 20 AWG silicone wire for voltage sensing and 8 AWG silicone wire for the motor controller.
+2/0 AWG silicone wire is way too expensive.

-**Total time spent: 5h**
+**Total time spent: 6h**